 Prerequisites.
 Calculus, intermediate microeconomics, and probability, statistics or econometrics are prerequisites for the M.A.B. program.
 Econometrics, intermediate macroeconomics, and linear algebra are recommended.
 Any student not meeting these prerequisites will take coursework to meet the requirements in addition to the 34 hour minimum.
-As an aid toward filling these prerequisites, an intermediate microeconomics class and a statistics review course will be offered just prior to the fall semester.
+Any student not meeting these prerequisites that is accepted into the M.A.B. program will take coursework, identified through consultation with the graduate coordinator, to meet the requirements prior to beginning the program.

 Program of Study.
 A student's program of study and outline of a technical paper are developed in consultation with his or her advisory committee.
 This program of study is subject to approval by the graduate coordinator and the dean of the Graduate School.
 The minimum residence requirement is one academic year.
-A student's program of study should be approved by the graduate coordinator no later than in the second semester.
+A student's program of study should be submitted to the Graduate School no later than the end of the second semester.
 Only one hour of AAEC 8010 may count toward the required 34 hours of course work.
 The Program of Study (Non-Doctoral Professional Degrees) is available on the Graduate School website.
 While an advisory committee will provide guidance in initiating a technical paper and in conducting the research, the responsibility for the completion of the paper is entirely that of the graduate student.
 The normal time for completing an acceptable paper is one semester.
 All M.A.B. students are required to give a departmental seminar on their technical paper prior to their graduation.
 The seminar must be scheduled with the chair of the Communications committee at least two weeks in advance.